DCC-UAB/dlnn-project_ia-group_1/README.md

 In the main.py, the configuration is set as well as the train and test are being performed.

-Finnally, in the Visualizations.ipyn, we load the weights obtained for our model, and compute some visualizations of the test images, with the true and predicted classes.
+Finally, in the Visualizations.ipyn, we load the weights obtained for our model, and compute some visualizations of the test images, with the true and predicted classes.